TheRog-007/RogsJobSeekerCRM-Javascript/readme.txt

 This is the JavaScript version of my JobseekersCRM using IndexedDB!

-Yes this the conversion of a MSAccess database into JavaScript
+Yes this the conversion of a MSAccess database into JavaScript plus reports!

 Strategy and Construction
 -------------------------

-- IndexedDB used for portability
+- IndexedDB used for portability (and the nightmare of asynchronus transactions)
 - Uses same table structure as the MS Access original
 - MVC structure in EACH form
 - global schema module which has the table layouts for every table which also includes: